jareklupinski/go-koans/README.md

 On the right, I have the README open to take notes and git

-This repo contains my solutions; if you would like to win at life, visit the forked repository and follow the directions there!
+This repo contains my solutions; visit the forked repository and follow the directions there!